Big Picture Living: A Guide to Finding Fulfillment | Available August 15, 2020

 - See how much potential you have.

 Throughout the book, there will be a few brief exercises and suggestions.
 These are activities that I’ve taken directly from my own experiences and fleshed out so that you can take them, modify them, and grow from them in the same way that I did.
-Consider these exercises to be a sort of homework or extra practice that breaks up the reading, similar to the way that a life coach would ask you to give certain things a try between coaching sessions.
+Consider these exercises to be a sort of homework or extra practice that breaks up the reading, similar to how a life coach would ask you to give certain things a try between coaching sessions.

 That is Big Picture Living.
-Let’s Begin.

 Written by Blake Reichenbach